hbb20/CountryCodePickerProject/README.md

 ##### version 1.7.4
     - Adds French Guyana, Martinique and Réunion to country list

+##### version 1.7.5
+    - Fixes a problem which was toasting message for disabled search feature

 ## Credits
 Hebrew translation by [David Brownstone](https://github.com/dfbrownstone)